-\textbf{Example 1.} Assume that the starting point and the goal are shown in Fig~\ref{fig:vision-range}.
+\textbf{Example 1.} Assume that the starting point and the goal are shown in Figure~\ref{fig:vision-range}.
 Initial $G= \emptyset, OP =\emptyset$.
 At $a_1$, the robot has three open points $p, s$, and $a_2$ which do not belong to any previous sight.
 Then they are added into $OP$.
-Then $a_1$ and endpoints of line segments representing close and open sights at $a_1$ are attended into $G$.
+Then $a_1$ and endpoints of line segments representing closed and open sights at $a_1$ are added into $G$.
 When $a_2$ is an open point having the highest rank, the robot keeps moving to $a_2$, then $a_2$ is added into $P$.
 At $a_2$, there are two open points $a_1$ and $a_3$, but $a_1$ is contained in a previous open sight.
-Therefore only $a_3$ is added to $OP$ and $a_2$ is removed from $OP$.
-Next, $a_2$, endpoints of line segments representing close sights, and the open sight corresponding to $a_3$ are attended into $G$.
-The process of finding the path from $a_1$ to $a_8$ is shown in Fig.~\ref{fig:vision-range},~\ref{fig:moving-range}.
-After moving to $a_8$, $OP$ consists of $s$, $p$, and $t$.
-The robot now recognizes that the rank of the open point $p$ is highest, it then returns to $p$.
+Therefore only $a_3$ is added into $OP$ and $a_2$ is removed from $OP$.
+After considering $a_2$, endpoints of line segments representing closed sights and the open sight corresponding to $a_3$ are added into $G$.
+The process of finding the path from $a_1$ to $a_8$ is shown in Figures~\ref{fig:vision-range} and~\ref{fig:moving-range}.
+After moving to $a_8$, $OP$ consists of $s$, $p$ and $t$.
+The robot now recognizes that the rank of the open point $p$ is highest, it then goes to $p$.
 Let $q=a_8$.
 Since $p$ does not belong to the robot's vision at $q$, i.e., $p \notin \overline{B}(q,r)$, a graph search-based algorithm is used to find the shortest path joining $q$ and $p$ in $G$.
+The graph $G$ at this step is shown in Figure~\ref{fig:graph}(i).
+Note that in many cases, the graph $G$ is more complex, such as a case illustrated in Figure~\ref{fig:graph}(ii).
 Such a path is the polyline joining $q,a_7, a_6, \ldots, a_1,p$.
-A popular approach of path planning algorithms for robots is to use shortest paths in graphs for returning.
+A popular approach of path planning algorithms for robots is to use shortest paths in graphs for going from $p$ to $q$.
 However, in order to make an efficient motion, we will find the shortest path joining $p$ and $q$ along a sequence of bundles of line segments, where the construction of these bundles attaching with the polyline joining $q,a_7, a_6, \ldots, a_1,p$ are described in detail in Section~\ref{sect:SP_problem}.
-Going back by the shorter path than the polyline joining $q,a_7, a_6, \ldots, a_1,p$ makes time-saving for actual robots.
+Going back by the shorter path than the polyline joining $q,a_7, a_6, \ldots, a_1,p$ makes it time-saving for actual robots.